2019–20 Kennesaw State Owls men's basketball team

 The 2019–20 Kennesaw State Owls men's basketball team represented Kennesaw State University in the 2019–20 NCAA Division I men's basketball season.
-The Owls, led by first-year head coach Amir Abdur-Rahim, played their home games at the KSU Convocation Center in Kennesaw, Georgia as members of the Atlantic Sun Conference.
-They finished the season 1–28, 0–16 in ASUN play to finish in last place.
+The Owls, led by first-year head coach Amir Abdur-Rahim, played their home games at the KSU Convocation Center in Kennesaw, Georgia as members of the Atlantic Sun Conference (ASUN).
+They finished the season 1–28, 0–16 in ASUN play, to finish in last place.
 They failed to qualify for the ASUN tournament.

 Previous season

-The Owls finished the 2018–19 season 6–26 overall, 3–13 in ASUN play to finish in a tie for 8th place, and due to their tiebreaker over Stetson, they qualified for the conference tournament.
+The Owls finished the 2018–19 season 6–26 overall, 3–13 in ASUN play, to finish in a tie for 8th place, and due to their tiebreaker over Stetson, they qualified for the conference tournament.
 In the ASUN tournament, they lost in the first round to top-seeded Lipscomb.

 On February 21, 2019, head coach Al Skinner announced his resignation from Kennesaw State effective at the end of the season.
 On April 18, 2019, Amir Abdur-Rahim was announced as Skinner's replacement.